Jul 06 2011

 Sure, technology overload has plunked us all into the fast lane, but time –if we are to give the ancient quotes above any credibility– has no reputation for being a gracious host.

-Okay, now that we’ve gotten rid of all the English Lit bookworm Chaucer freaks and all the sleepless-in-entrepreneursville-work-all-day-and-party-all-night-immediate-gratification nut cases out there, let’s settle into some semblance of a time safety zone and discuss what’s going on with you and Old Man Time.
+Okay, now that we’ve gotten rid of all the English Lit bookworm Chaucer freaks, all the clock-shoppers, and all the sleepless-in- entrepreneursville-work-all-day-and-party-all-night-immediate-gratification nut cases out there, let’s set up some semblance of a time safety-zone and discuss what’s going on with you and Old Man Time.

-First of all, I am of the school of thought that time can fly, or it can drag it’s butt through slow-motion replays, and the only thing that really matters is H-O-W we spend our time.
-What is, in other words, the process of your life and work?
-What is it that you do, for example, that consumes a typical hour or day?
-Or are there no “typical” ones?
+First of all, I am of the school of thought that time can fly.
+But, aaah, it can also drag it’s butt through slow-motion replays, and the only thing that really matters is H-O-W we spend our time (i.e. What is the process of how you live and work?
+What is it that you do that consumes a typical hour or day?
+Or is nothing “typical”?

 Are you crossing enough paths?
 Every crossed path is a potential connection for productivity and happiness, if you choose for it to be.
 Making that happen takes focused attention.